12cwittwer/raytracer-cuda/README.md

 mpirun -np <processes> --hostfile ./raytracer-cuda/hosts.txt ./raytracer-cuda/build/raytracer
 ```

-> _"In the end, my project created a simple ray tracer capable of and successfully running in a highly parallelized environment."_
+> In the end, my project created a simple ray tracer capable of and successfully running in a highly parallelized environment.
 > — Christian Wittwer